 I’ve also become a bit casual about portion sizes – so how MUCH I am eating – and perhaps a bit casual with the treats as well.
 I’ve had to reset a little and do a small amount of weighing and measuring to get my eye back in to accurately assess how much I’m really eating.
 Lesson number three: go back to the basics.

 Dry July has gone well, and despite a couple of parties, I have remained dry!
-Only a few more days to go now, but there’s still time to sponsor me if you would like to.
+Only a few more days to go now.

 This blog is the opinion and experiences of its author and should not be taken as medical or dietetic advice.
 Healthy Food Guide has not verified the content and cannot endorse any advice given.
 Healthy Food Guide recommends seeking professional health advice for specific complaints or symptoms.